Andreto/Custom-Highlight/docs/known-issues.md

 ### Highlight-color is not set correctly on some sites.
 Some sites have their own highlight-color set and depending on where in the document this is set it might overwrite Custom-Highlights color.
 <br>__Fix:__
-Since version _1.4.3 (Still in development)_ it's possible to turn on [aggressive overwrite](https://andreto.github.io/Custom-Highlight/docs/advanced-options#aggressive-overwrite) in the [advanced options](https://andreto.github.io/Custom-Highlight/docs/advanced-options) which will in most cases overwrite any other styling set on the highlight-colors.
+Since version _1.4.3_ it's possible to turn on [aggressive overwrite](https://andreto.github.io/Custom-Highlight/docs/advanced-options#aggressive-overwrite) in the [advanced options](https://andreto.github.io/Custom-Highlight/docs/advanced-options), which will in most cases overwrite any other styling set on the highlight-colors.

 ### The color does not line up exactly with the set color.
 (No fix)
 For example really dark colors on light background will become slightly lighter and really light colors on dark background will become slightly darker.
 Text-highlight on chrome is always rendered with slight transparency and there is really nothing that can be done about that.